matthiasn/clojure-system-book/manuscript/Example2-WS-Roundtrips.md

 At the bottom, you see the `cmp-map`, which again is the map specifying the component that the switchboard will then instantiate.
 Inside, there's the `:state-fn`, which does nothing but creates the initial state inside an atom.
 Then, there's the `:handler-map`, which here handles the two message types `:cmd/mouse-pos` and `:mouse/get-hist`.

 The `process-mouse-pos` handler function then gets the `current-state`, the `msg-payload`, and the `msg-meta` inside the map it gets passed as a single argument, and returns both the `:new-state` and a message to emit, which is the same message it received, only now enriched by the `:count` from this component's state.
-Note that we are reusing the `msg-meta` from the original message, as this metadata also contains the `:sente-id` of the originating client, which is required to route the message back to the client where it originated.
+Note that we are reusing the `msg-meta` from the original message, as this metadata also contains the `:sente-id` of the client, which is required to route the message back to where it originated.
 There's more information on the metadata; we'll get to that later.

 Next, the messages need to get from the UI component to the server, and back to the client.
 Here's how that looks like: